AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 The file generalization_mappings.json  provides a generalized hierarchy information sample for QIDs that can assist in generalization when called from the main program.

+**Citing DCLD**
+If you use DCLD implementation, please cite the following work:
+[1] Citation will be added soon.